cyhsuTN/scPS/README.md

 ================
 Chih-Yuan Hsu

+Feb/05/2024 (Updating)

 ## Installation

-Download scPS_0.2.0.tar.gz and locally install it, or execute the following code:
+Download XXX.tar.gz and locally install it, or execute the following code:

 ``` r